fbpx

 Palo Duro Canyon State Park

 Known as the “Grand Canyon of Texas,” Palo Duro Canyon in the Texas Panhandle boasts stunning red rock formations and rugged terrain.
-Winter is an ideal time to explore over 30 miles of hiking, biking, and equestrian trails in this magnificent canyon, as the temperatures are much calmer and more comfortable for hiking.
+Winter is an ideal time to explore over 30 miles of hiking, biking, and equestrian trails in this magnificent canyon.
+The cooler temperatures make it much more comfortable for hiking and outdoor activities.

 The 2.8-mile Lighthouse Trail is a must-visit, leading hikers to the park’s iconic Lighthouse Rock formation.
-For those seeking a longer trek, the 3.1-mile Givens, Spicer & Lowry Running Trail is named after avid runners who helped build the canyon’s trail system and offers an extensive network of challenging paths with breathtaking canyon views.
+For those seeking a longer trek, the 3.1-mile Givens, Spicer & Lowry Running Trail offers an extensive network of challenging paths.
+Named after avid runners who helped build the canyon’s trail system, it provides breathtaking views of the canyon along the way.

 Pedernales Falls State Park